 - Start in plank position with your forearms in the middle of the trampoline and your feet on the floor (unless your trampoline is large enough for your entire body).

 - Hold the plank position for 20–30 seconds.
-Release for 10 seconds and repeat 3–4 times.
+Release for 10 seconds, and repeat three to four times.

 This is a great exercise hack that gets your heart rate moving while working your core muscles.

 - Stand with feet hip distance apart.